How well do people in the DACH region associate mindfulness and meditation apps in the area of health and happiness? Let's find out!

 What is surprising, though, is that mindfulness apps barely hit the 1% mark.

-When given an aided brand awareness question that featured a list of mindfulness apps, things didn’t look any more promising.
+When given a question that featured a list of mindfulness apps, things didn’t look any more promising.
 When asked which ones they had heard of, most people answered with none.

-It can be hard to understand why so many who were asked had never heard of these kinds of apps before.
+It can be hard to understand why so many who were asked had never heard of mindfulness apps before.
 After all, most people had listed personal health as a top-3 interest.

 Two-thirds of the brands listed in the aided question were sports brands, and quite a large chunk of people stated that they do actually use fitness and health apps.

-One thing we can assume from all that information is that mindfulness and meditation must not be associated with health.
+One thing we can assume based on our research is that mindfulness and meditation are not associated with health.

 It’s not just health, though.
 Most of the respondents didn’t seem to associate mindfulness with happiness either.
 They were posed the question “Which of the following are your main goals in life?”
 Being happy and having fun came top in two regions: AT (59%) and CH (51%) while it was second in DE (53%).